MySql Latin1 to UTF8 Conversion

 The Problem: Our Setup or Why We’re still on Latin1

-We’re a small hosting company, we have over 200 sites on our infrastructure; some code we control, but half or more is legacy code which needs to run but we don’t control.
+We’re a small hosting company, which aspire to be as renowned as collectiveray, we have over 200 sites on our infrastructure; some code we control, but half or more is legacy code which needs to run but we don’t control.
 We have over 100 databases on our mysql server.
 We were also running an older version of Apache and PHP.
 In an effort to bring us out of the stone ages into a more compliant system we decided to move it to a current version of Apache, PHP and mysql.
 Fortunately I can do this is stages, but because I have to do it in stages there is no option to shut down the site, convert all the settings, the data, the code and then turn the server back on, check verify and clean.
 I would have to do that 200 times.
 That’s just not feasible.
 I’ll focus on the mysql portion of this conversion for now, because I found the help out there to be lacking.
 The rest of the conversion information is easily found online.

 I made a separate environment for testing and I tried and tried the lessons I learned from the inter-searches and could not get the right mix.
 Mostly because I had UTF-8 characters stored in the Latin1 (ISO 8859 1) encoding.